InsightSoftwareConsortium/ITK/Documentation/ITK5MigrationGuide.md

 output pixel type (`TOutputPixelType`), an unsigned integer type is often more appropriate.

 `GaussianDerivativeImageFunction::ImageDimension2` is renamed to `GaussianDerivativeImageFunction::ImageDimension`.
+The nested `GaussianDerivativeImageFunction` types `GaussianDerivativeFunctionType` and `GaussianDerivativeFunctionPointer` are renamed to `GaussianDerivativeSpatialFunctionType` and `GaussianDerivativeSpatialFunctionPointer`, respectively.

 With ITK 5.0, `itk::ProcessObject::VerifyPreconditions()`  and
 `itk::ProcessObject::VerifyInputInformation` are now declared `const`,